Claude on Amazon Bedrock: Everything You Need to Know

 Denied topics

-Define custom topic policies in plain English — “do not discuss competitor products”, “refuse requests about investment advice” — and Bedrock enforces them automatically.
+Define custom topic policies in plain English — “do not discuss competitor products” — and Bedrock enforces them automatically.

 Grounding